American Forensic Association National Speech Tournament

 The American Forensic Association National Speech Tournament (AFA-NST) is an intercollegiate, individual events based forensics tournament held in conjunction with the first Saturday in April, beginning on the prior Friday and continuing through the subsequent Monday.
 In comparison to National Forensic Association Nationals, another prominent college-level individual events national tournament, the AFA-NST has significantly more stringent qualification procedures and a smaller, but more exclusive field of competition.
 The AFA-NST represents the culmination of the forensics season for many collegiate speech teams.

-The 2022 AFA-NST took place at the University of Nebraska - Lincoln during the weekend of April 2–4.
+The 2025 AFA-NST took place at the University of North Carolina at Charlotte during April 4–7.